Freiburg im Breisgau

-Freiburg im Breisgau (Note: /ˈfraɪbʊərk ɪm ˈbraɪsɡau/; /de/, lit.
-'Freiburg in the Breisgau'; Alemannic: Friburg im Brisgau; Fribourg-en-Brisgau; all lit.
-'Freiburg in the Breisgau') or simply Freiburg is the fourth-largest city of the German state of Baden-Württemberg after Stuttgart, Mannheim and Karlsruhe.
-Its built-up area has a population of about 355,000 (2021), while the greater Freiburg metropolitan area ("Einzugsgebiet") has about 660,000 (2018).
+Freiburg im Breisgau, (Note: English: /ˈfraɪbʊərk ɪm ˈbraɪsɡau/ FRY-boork-_-im-_-BRYSSE-gow, /de/; Friburg im Brisgau or simply Friburg /gsw/; Fribourg-en-Brisgau; all literally 'Freiburg in the Breisgau'.) usually shortened to Freiburg, is the fourth-largest city in the German state of Baden-Württemberg after Stuttgart, Mannheim and Karlsruhe.
+Its built-up area has a population of about 355,000 (2021), while the greater Freiburg metropolitan area (Einzugsgebiet) has about 660,000 (2018).

 Freiburg is located at the southwestern foothills of the Black Forest, on the Dreisam River, a tributary of the Elz.
 It is Germany's southwestern- and southernmost city with a population exceeding 100,000.
 It lies in the Breisgau, one of Germany's warmest regions, in the south of the Upper Rhine Plain.
 Its city limits reach from the Schauinsland summit (1284 m) in the Black Forest to 3 km east of the French border, while Switzerland is 42 km to the south.
 The city is situated in the major wine-growing region of Baden and, together with Offenburg, serves as a tourist entry-point to the scenic Black Forest.
 According to meteorological statistics, Freiburg held the all-time German temperature record of 40.2 °C from 2003 to 2015.

 An old university town and archiepiscopal seat, it was incorporated in the early 12th century and soon became a commercial, intellectual and ecclesiastical center for the Upper Rhine region.
 The University of Freiburg (Albert-Ludwigs-Universität Freiburg), founded in 1457, is one of Germany's oldest universities.
 Freiburg's main landmark is the Freiburg Minster (Freiburger Münster), which was built between c.
 1200 and 1513 and has been described as "Gothic architectural masterpiece".